INFORMSJoC/2021.0349/README.md

 The main program csi-cc uses the [Scons](https://scons.org/) software construction tool for building.
 Building csi-cc with the integer-programming based optimal program instrumentation requires both the LEMON and Gurobi to be installed.
 Lemon may be obtained from [the Lemon Graph Library Web Site](https://lemon.cs.elte.hu/trac/lemon).
-Gurobi is available for academic use from the [Gurobi Academic Program and Liicenses page](https://www.gurobi.com/academia/academic-program-and-licenses/).
+Gurobi is available for academic use from the [Gurobi Academic Program and Licenses page](https://www.gurobi.com/academia/academic-program-and-licenses/).

 There are instructions for building and running the csi-cc code in the src/docs directory.
 For most users, the command
 ```